 Humans may have a leg up on daytime color vision, but dogs have people beat in the night vision department.

-Remember the microscopic cone cells from before?
+Remember the microscopic cone cells that help dogs see certain colors?
 The other type of light-sensitive cells in the retina are called rods.
-They handle low-light vision, leaving bright, colorful light to the cones.
+They handle low-light vision instead.

-There are two big reasons why dogs can see so well at night:
+There are two big reasons why dogs can see in the dark:

-A dog’s retina has many more rod cells than human retinas do, allowing them to see in the dark far better than people can.
+Dogs' retinas have many more rod cells than humans' retinas, so they can see in the dark much better than people can.

-Dogs also have an iridescent film that sits directly behind each retina, called a tapetum lucidum.
+Dogs have an iridescent film directly behind each retina, called a tapetum lucidum.

-This second chance at absorbing light allows a dog’s eyes to take in more light in the dark, giving them better night vision.
+This "second chance" at absorbing light allows a dog's eyes to take in more light in the dark, and gives them better overall night vision.

 A dog’s visual sharpness